Paul G. Dietrich

 |Paul G Dietrich (Doc.
 Index)|

 Paul George Dietrich was a lawyer, editor, World Health Organisation (WHO) critic and lifelong tobacco industry lobbyist.
-(Don't confuse him with another Paul Dietrich who was a tobacco scientist working for the Swiss flavour firm Firmenich -- who possibly is a close relative.)
+(Don't confuse him with another Paul Dietrich who was a tobacco chemist working for the Swiss flavour firm Firmenich -- who possibly was a close relative.)
 This Paul George Dietrich was an attorney and Republican political insider, who worked most of his life as a lobbyist and magazine editor rather than in the law.
 He was a partner in many early projects with ex-ILO president-turned-lobbyist David A Morse.
 [ILO=International Labor Organisation]

 The ILO was an important UN agency alongside the WHO (it became CIA controlled, as an anti-communism platform) These agencies were all based in Geneva, Switzerland, which was close to the primary headquarters of Philip Morris in Europe which had its research center nearby in Neuchatel.